NikhiSharma/Basic-shizz/Nikhilesh.md

 to end system, while the end2end system uses the conventional question that follows the answer from the image to get better accuracy.

+Comparison of F1 scores on FUNSD dataset by class

  Class       	| Non-end-to-end 	| End-to-end (layoutLM)|
 |--------------------	|------------	|--------------------|
 | Question         	|     0.79    	|         0.91        	|